If you’re ready to feel the heat, these quick and easy spicy shrimp recipes are guaranteed to make your mouth water and your tastebuds tingle.

 As the name suggests, this dish features shrimp tossed in a spicy green salsa.
 It’s another simple dish, but one that certainly won’t disappoint.

-The sweet, succulent shrimp and spicy, tangy salsa make one bright and beautiful dish.
+The sweet, succulent shrimp and spicy, tangy homemade salsa make one bright and beautiful dish.

 Serve the spicy shrimp over steamed white rice, and enjoy!